 Remember to check if you have truly customized your resume as per the internship that you’re applying to and if the information present in your resume is relevant to the hiring manager.

 Since you are looking to apply for internships, your resume should not be lengthy and should fit completely on one page.
-Finally, give your resume a good read-through, check for spelling errors, grammatical mistakes, and if necessary, give your friend your resume to read for a different and fresher perspective.
+Finally, give your resume a good read-through, check for spelling and grammatical mistakes, and if necessary, give your friend your resume to read for a different and fresher perspective.

 If your resume is well-organized, talks about your interests and accomplishments, shows initiative and work ethic, and exhibits a willingness to learn in your desired field, employers will most likely be very interested and call you for an interview.